Objectives and Key Results (OKR) – The Complete Guide

 Mid-term goals (1-5 years)

 Mid-term goals usually have a time horizon of one to five years.
 They are more tangible than the vision and form the foundation from which the OKRs are derived.
 Mid-term goals are also most often developed by leadership.
-The OKR method can already add a lot of value here, e.g. how to formulate the goals.
+The OKR method can already add a lot of value here, e.g. in the formulation of goals.

-The flexibility of the OKR framework also allows, for example, companies to set up annual OKRs, from which the quarterly OKRs are derived.
+The flexibility of the OKR framework also allows companies to draw up annual OKRs, for example, from which the quarterly OKRs are then derived.

 OKRs at the company and team level (3-4 months)